 Rowan University psychology graduate blazes his own career path For most people, combining baseball, entertainment, and an electric personality might seem impossible.
 But for Rowan alumnus Matt Graifer, better known as The Young Professor, it’s just another day at work.
 As the Chief Potassium Enthusiast (yes, that’s a real title) for the wildly popular Savannah […]

-A Personal, and Candid, Interview with One Cooper Medical School of Rowan University Graduate Just as Richie Suarez was about to kick off his college career at Rowan University, the universe had other plans.
-Richie shares with us his experiences and thoughts – from being diagnosed, the impact this had on his collegiate journey, through […]
+Cancer diagnosis sparked a career aspiration pivot and a newfound desire to major in Biological Sciences A Personal, and Candid, Interview with One Cooper Medical School of Rowan University Graduate Just as Richie Suarez was about to kick off his college career at Rowan University, the universe had other plans.
+Richie shares with us his […]

 Can You Teach Someone Entrepreneurship?
-This Successful Rowan Alumnus Says Yes
+This Alumnus Does

 From Classroom to CEO: Unveiling the Success Story of Anthony Magaraci, a Rowan Entrepreneurship Alumnus Anthony Magaraci, Entrepreneurship ‘06 alum, gives insight on his successes since graduating from Rowan’s entrepreneurship program.
 A member of the inaugural class of the entrepreneurship program within the William G. Rohrer College of Business, Anthony Magaraci graduated in 2006 alongside […]

-Tobi Bruhn has witnessed the evolution of Rowan by first attending Rowan for his bachelor’s degree in communications in 1995, then immediately returning after graduating in 1998 to receive his master’s in public relations, before finally returning for his doctorate of education in educational leadership in 2011.
-During this time, he served in a variety of roles at Bucks County Community College in Pennsylvania before being appointed CEO of a private grant-making foundation.
-Even after graduating from Rowan, he remained connected by serving on our alumni board.
+Tobi B. has witnessed the evolution of Rowan by first attending Rowan for his bachelor’s degree in communications in 1995, then immediately returning after graduating in 1998 to receive his master’s in public relations, before finally returning for his doctorate of education in educational leadership in 2011.
+During this time, he served in a variety […]

 Once she got to Rowan, she didn’t know that we were known to be a teaching school at that time.
 Her professors within the College of Performing Arts really looked out for her; they would sign her up for conducting symposiums and competitions outside of the department.
 “One of them was my percussion teacher who […]

-“Life happens when you’re busy making other plans,” says art alumna Laurie Zaleski, who never intended to run a farm.
-Meet Laurie Zaleski, the owner and founder of the Funny Farm Rescue and Sanctuary in Mays Landing, NJ (Atlantic County).
+“Life happens when you’re busy making other plans,” says art alumna Laurie Z, who never intended to run a farm.
+Meet Laurie Z, the owner and founder of the Funny Farm Rescue and Sanctuary in Mays Landing, NJ (Atlantic County).
 Laurie also owns Artsy Graphics, which is a graphic design and photography company.
 She graduated […]

 Today we feature Paige Buza, a 2019 graduate from Pennsville, NJ (Salem County) who earned her degree in Studio Art.
 Here, Paige tells us about her journey to becoming a tattoo artist, how her passion for art stemmed, and how Rowan prepared her for her profession.
 Browse Paige’s work on Instagram or visit her at […]

-Chris Wilczewski is a Rowan University 2015 alumnus who majored in Marketing.
+Editor reviewed & updated October 2025.
+Chris Wilczewski is a Rowan University 2015 alumnus who majored in marketing.
 Chris is the founder and chief operating officer for the World Ninja League, “home of the world’s leading obstacle course organization.”
-He discusses how he founded the company, his involvement in ninja competitions, his origin story and experiences throughout his educational and professional […]
+He discusses how he founded the company, his involvement in ninja competitions, his origin story and […]

 Shaun Pierson (he/him) is a Rowan University 2019 graduate who majored in Radio/TV/Film.
 He currently lives in New Haven, Connecticut, but during his time at Rowan, lived on campus as an RA.
 His work has been featured at the Midwest Center for Photography, the Southern Alleghenies Museum of Art, the Foley Gallery (NYC), Vogue Italia, […]